MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-ExternalHelpCab.md

 This cmdlet uses metadata stored in the module markdown file to name your .cab file.
 This naming matches the pattern that the Windows PowerShell help system requires for use as updatable help.
-This metadata is part of the module file created by using the [New-MarkdownHelp](New-MarkdownHelp.md) cmdlet with the **WithModulePage** parameter.
+This metadata is part of the module file created using the [New-MarkdownHelp](New-MarkdownHelp.md) cmdlet with the **WithModulePage** parameter.

 This cmdlet also generates or updates an existing `helpinfo.xml` file.
 That file provides versioning